toolstack/schedule-posts-calendar/readme.txt

 = What browsers are supported? =

-Try it and find out, the JavaScript to insert the calendar is pretty standard and has been tested on:
+Try it and find out, the JavaScript to insert the calendar is pretty standard and should support any reasonably modern browser.

-	* IE9 (note, do NOT use compatibility mode)
-	* Opera 11.6+
-	* FireFox 10+

 = Why is the calendar overlapping the other areas? =